 What to do.
 Set out on a culinary discovery and explore the ancient quarters of the mask makers

+Tips for the Carnival Weekends.
 As Venice will be very crowded in the afternoon (not in the morning), you could consider venturing away from Piazza San Marco.
 Cioccolata calda and a classic fritola at Rosa Salva’s on Campo San Zanipolo is always a good idea and from there, it’s just a few minutes to start exploring the Miracoli – San Canciano – Santi Apostoli area.
 Being the ancient stronghold of the mascareri – the mask makers – this part of Venice is only a decent place to visit during Carnival.
 On a sunny day, you might even sit and enjoy an aperitivo in the jasmine-overgrown courtyard of Hotel Giorgione.
 Its bar is located in the sunny courtyard and it’s a secret and favorite spot of mine to relax away from the crowds.
-This courtyard is also the home of two wonderful Norwegian cats !

 In the second part of this little series on Carnival, we will present la lingua delle maschere – the Language of the Masks !